-Validate your product approach with at least 30-40 potential users and figure out how to influence them what would they get out of it.
-It’s not only about what you can offer your customer, but it’s also about why should they use your product.
+Validate your product approach with at least 30-40 potential users and figure out how to influence them what they would get out of it.
+It’s not only about what you can offer your customers, but it’s also about why they should use your product.
 The notion that someone will steal your idea is naive.
 You are the only one who can build your company.
 Share it with others, get more feedback in the early stage.

 5. Get to work

 Once you have the market insight, start working on it.
 Remember “there is no better time than NOW“.
 You don’t need the best equipment or the best talent or the best workplace or lots of investors to get started.
 Most successful entrepreneurs started from their garage, closet, or a basement.
 You don’t need a lot of money or resources to start your business, you just need perseverance.
 Salman Khan, the found of Khan Academy started recording video tutorials from a small walk-in closet using a blackboard and a mobile camera.

 Don’t try to build a world-class product.
 Instead, build a minimum viable product (MVP).
 Improve the product over time and keep improving.
 Build a SaaS product that is working as expected instead of trying to get every feature in the first release.
 Target the early adopters, they are hungry for new products and innovations.
 You will get genuine feedback from them.
 Facebook was a social tool used by college students.
 Initially, it just had 40 users.
 As of today, FB has over 2.7 billion active users.

 With each release, test what works and what doesn’t work.
 A measure is a statistical analysis of your product.
 How many returning users do you have?
 How many new acquisitions have you had in the past week?
 What features are your customers complaining about?
 What features do the customers like the most?

 As time passes by more customers leave feedback.
 And that is your learning opportunity.
 Improve your product using the Learn-Build-Measure loop.Get closer to the customer and that is how you learn.